11 Beauty Secrets Women With Oily Skin Should Memorize

 “Cleansing twice a day is ideal, using a gentle cloth, a brush with soft bristles or clean fingers,” says Edelyn Collado, head facialist at The Ritualist.
 “Gel formulas (sans alcohol and drying ingredients) are excellent for oily skin, as they eliminate unnecessary oils, prevent bacteria, and cleanse deeply.”
 Bar soaps are another great option.
 Look for ingredients such as activated charcoal and clay, which will draw out impurities.
 Try: Soapwalla Activated Charcoal & Petitgrain Soap Bar or Herbivore Bamboo Charcoal Cleansing Bar Soap.

 Use a mattifying primer prior to makeup application to create a smooth, shine-free canvas.
 Try Nars Pore & Shine Control Primer or Proactiv Ultra Poreless Instant Skin Smoother.
 Do double duty by adding a mattifying primer with SPF—we love Coola Daydream Mineral Primer SPF 30.
-Fake flawless skin with these six easy makeup tricks.
-Hint: Primer is one of them.
+(Try these makeup tricks to mask scars, spots, and dark circles.)

 Be sure to use oil-free, non-comedogenic makeup formulas, which will fight shine and won’t clog pores.
 “I like mixing Cover FX Custom Blog Drops into my foundation, or apply directly to the skin, to help absorb oil throughout the day,” says Dr. Engelman.
-“Avoid silica-based products, which tend to flash white and look shiny,” warns celebrity makeup artist JoAnn Solomon.
+“Avoid silica-based products, which tend to flash white and look shiny,” warns New York City-based celebrity makeup artist JoAnn Solomon.
 Try: Neutrogena Shine Control Liquid Makeup.
-These are the secrets to finding the perfect foundation formula, according to a makeup artist.
-And these expert-approved foundations actually improve your complexion.
+(These are the expert-approved foundations actually improve your complexion.)